 Direct corporate contributions to federal candidates and national political party committees are prohibited by law.
 As a result, we do not make such contributions with corporate funds.
 Contributions to federal candidates and committees are made by the Gilead Sciences Inc. Healthcare Policy PAC, a federally-registered political committee that accepts contributions from Gilead employees on a volunteer basis.

 Recently, the U.S. Supreme Court ruled that the use of corporate funds to make independent expenditures on behalf of federal candidates is permissible.
 We have not made and do not plan to make any independent expenditures on behalf of federal candidates in the future.
 If our position on making independent expenditures changes, that declaration would be made on this website and such activities would be disclosed here.

 In certain states, corporations are permitted to contribute on the state and local level.
 We have made contributions on the state and local level where permissible.
-Click on the link below to view reports of Gilead's corporate contributions to state and local political candidates, political parties and initiatives from July 1 - December 31, 2012.
+Click on the link below to view reports of Gilead's corporate contributions to state and local political candidates, political parties and initiatives.

 Gilead is a member of trade associations that engage in lobbying and political activity.
 At this time, Gilead does not make contributions to section 501(c)(4) organizations.
 If we make contributions to section 501(c)(4) organizations in the future, such contributions will be disclosed here.